wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-php-web-site-gallery.md

 > [AZURE.NOTE]
 > To complete this tutorial, you need a Azure account.
 If you don't have an account, you can [activate your Visual Studio subscriber benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F) or [sign up for a trial](/pricing/1rmb-trial/?WT.mc_id=A261C142F).
 >
-> If you want to get started with Azure before you sign up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/).
-There, you can immediately create a short-lived starter web app in Azure--no credit card required, and no commitments.
+> If you want to get started with Azure App Service before you sign up for an Azure account, go to [Try App Service](https://tryappservice.azure.com/).
+There, you can immediately create a short-lived starter web app in App Service--no credit card required, and no commitments.

-## Select WordPress and configure for Azure
+## Select WordPress and configure for Azure App Service

 1. Log in to the [Azure Portal](https://portal.azure.cn/).